github/docs/content/code-security/dependabot/dependabot-version-updates/configuration-options-for-the-dependabot.yml-file.md

         versions: '>= 3'
 ```

-{% note %}
+> [!NOTE]

-**Note**: {% data variables.product.prodname_dependabot %} can only run version updates on manifest or lock files if it can access all of the dependencies in the file, even if you add inaccessible dependencies to the `ignore` option of your configuration file.
+> {% data variables.product.prodname_dependabot %} can only run version updates on manifest or lock files if it can access all of the dependencies in the file, even if you add inaccessible dependencies to the `ignore` option of your configuration file.
 For more information, see "[AUTOTITLE](/organizations/keeping-your-organization-secure/managing-security-settings-for-your-organization/managing-security-and-analysis-settings-for-your-organization#allowing-dependabot-to-access-private{% ifversion ghec or ghes %}-or-internal{% endif %}-dependencies)" and "[AUTOTITLE](/code-security/dependabot/working-with-dependabot/troubleshooting-dependabot-errors#dependabot-cant-resolve-your-dependency-files)."

-{% endnote %}

-{% note %}
+> [!NOTE]

-**Note**: For the `pub` ecosystem, {% data variables.product.prodname_dependabot %} won't perform an update when the version that it tries to update to is ignored, even if an earlier version is available.
+> For the `pub` ecosystem, {% data variables.product.prodname_dependabot %} won't perform an update when the version that it tries to update to is ignored, even if an earlier version is available.

-{% endnote %}

 The following examples show how `ignore` can be used to customize which dependencies are updated.